EarthScope/ispaq/README.md

 we assure that our ISPAQ installation is entirely separate from any other installed software.

 ### Alternative 1 for MacOSX.
-Creating an environment from a 'spec' file
+Creating an environment from a 'spec' file.
+#### Not currently working, try Alternative 2 below

 This method does everything at once.